splunk-power-Darren/splunk-power-Darren/README.md

 - 10-workflow-actions.md – Module 10: Creating and Using Workflow Actions
 - 11-data-models.md – Module 11: Creating Data Models
 - 12-cim-add-on.md – Module 12: Using the Common Information Model (CIM) Add-on

+## /queries

+This folder will contain SPL queries I reference or practice with.

+## /screenshots

+This folder will contain screenshots from the course to illustrate dashboards, searches, or examples.

+## /exam-prep

+This folder will hold any tricky concepts, notes, or practice questions I want to track for review.